ROCm/hipBLAS/docs/how-to/contributing-to-hipblas.rst

 -----------

 C and C++ code is formatted using ``clang-format``.
 To run ``clang-format``, use the version in the ``/opt/rocm/llvm/bin`` directory.
-Do not use your system's built-in ``clang-format``, because it might be an older version that could generate different results.
+Don't use your system's built-in ``clang-format``, because it might be an older version that could generate different results.